Permaculture Design Course

 - Design an integrated Permaculture System

 All live classes will be recorded and available for you to watch for the full duration of the course.
-To qualify for the certificate, we ask you to attend at least 80% of live sessions, complete online lessons, and delivery of a workbook and final project design.
+To qualify for the certificate, we ask you to deliver a final project design.

 You will be studying with passionate people from around the world – a deeply enriching experience that also makes scheduling challenging.
 To support as many people as possible to participate fully, we will create a diversity of opportunities to take part in live sessions as well as ways to catch up or work asynchronously.

-There will be live classes, and live Q&As at different times so that you can find a combination that works for you – attend the live class, or watch a recording and come to the live Q&A – the Q&A is open to everyone, whether you attended the live class or watched the recording.
+Starting from 17 September, there will be live classes every Saturday from 10- 12 am UTC (check your local time here), and live support & review sessions every Thursday from 7 – 9 pm UTC (check your local time here) so that you can find a combination that works for you – attend the live class, or watch a recording and come to the live review & -which are open to everyone, whether you attended the live class or watched the recording.

 Scheduling for a truly global audience is difficult, and we hope this setup will make it possible for many people to attend.
 There will also be ample opportunity to discuss with participants and facilitators in the online community and throughout developing your project design.